CozzyBro2/CallScheduler/README.md

 ## About Accuracy

 There is not much difference between `CallScheduler`, `wait()` and `delay()` in terms of accuracy.
 If you scheduled up a random function 2 or 5 times each for 1 second, and then compared the execution times; they'd probably be identical.
-All of these methods the current timestamp in relation to the date of their scheduled functions every frame, although `wait()` is bounded to a minimum execution time of 0.03 which changes based on throttling conditions.
+All of these methods check the current time, in relation to the date of their scheduled functions every frame.
+Although `wait()` is bounded to a minimum execution time of 0.03 which changes based on throttling conditions.
 And that's exactly the difference, throttling.
 That's why if you care a lot about accuracy, you may prefer this module due to lack of inbuilt throttling.

 # That's everything.